-- 1. Note the publication of the final report from the independent review of building regulations and fire safety, and the government's announcements in response as well as on the funding of remediation work. - 2.
-Comment on the review's recommendations and the implications for fire and rescue and local authorities to inform future LGA work. - 3.
+- 1. Note the publication of the final report from the independent review of building regulations and fire safety, and the government's announcements in response. - 2.
+Comment on the review's recommendations and the implications for fire and rescue authorities to inform future LGA work. - 3.
 Note and comment on the LGA's other building safety work.